 California is a place that offers endless adventure and beauty.
 In particular, this one is located in the southern part of the state.
-Another one of San Diego’s hidden gems; a unique geological playground infused with the hiking trail that takes you to incredibly small spaces and views!
-A heavily trafficked, 1.6 mile trail, accessible throughout most of the year recently.
+Another one of San Diego’s hidden gems; a unique geological playground infused with the hiking trail that takes you to incredibly small spaces with stunning views!
+A heavily trafficked, 1.6 mile trail, accessible throughout most of the year.
 Once ridden with tons of graffiti and trash, it is now a place for outdoor lovers of all levels.
-So I wanted to go check this place out!
 Here’s my adventure in Annie’s Canyon Trail.

 Years ago, the slot and small caves in this area seems to have been the hot spot for vandalism and basically the slot maintained its secrecy because of the how extremely hidden it is.